Nedlow/survivalgames/README.md

 ### Features
-It is firstly made to run only one match per server, and is therefore supposed to be used with BungeeCord.
-There is a setting for this in the config.
+It is made to run one match per server, and is therefore designed to be used with BungeeCord.
+It can reset without restarting.
+If BungeeCord is disabled, players will be teleported back to lobby instead of server restart.
 - Easy setup
 - Open source
+- BungeeCord support
+- Supports game reset without server shutdown
 - Deathmatch mode to finish maps in reasonable time
 - District mode: Allows for 12 teams of 2 players
 - Configurable chest contents
+- Spectator menu for easy spectator movement across the arena

 ### TODO: